juanfonsecaLS1/TT_-Scottish_Household_Survey/README.md

 ![](README_files/figure-gfm/unnamed-chunk-10-1.png)<!-- -->

-The high variation of the splits might be related to the sampling for each year’s survey.
+The high variation of the splits might be linked to the different samples for each year’s survey.